-Log into the reForis user interface and go to the Updater tab.
+Log into the reForis user interface and go to the Package Management → Packages tab.
 Check the box next to OpenVPN.
 Then press Save changes.

 2. Check that the package was installed⚓︎

-Go to the Notifications tab and refresh the browser, you should see all the installed packages and the “foris-openvpn-plugin” among them.
+Go to the Notifications tab and refresh the browser, you should see all the installed packages and some with “openvpn” among them.

-Go to the Maintenance tab, scroll down and press Reboot.
+Go to the Administration → Maintenance tab and press Reboot.

 4. Generate certification authority⚓︎

 Once the router has rebooted, refresh the page and log back in.
-There should now be a new OpenVPN tab (usually under the Updater tab).
-Go to that tab and click Generate CA.
+There should now be a new menu subtree: OpenVPN.
+Click to it to expand its items and then click to Server Settings.

-It might take up to 30 minutes to generate the certificate authority, but this isn’t a process that we can speed up in any way.
-Afterwards you can just click Reload page.
+Press the Generate CA button now.
+It might take up to 30 minutes to generate the certificate authority, but this isn’t a process that we can speed up in any way (it requires to get enough entropy for good security).

 In most cases you don’t need to change any of the settings.
 There are these configuration parameters:

-- Listen on IPv6 - Uncheck only if your IPv6 connection is broken.
+- Listen on IPv6 – Leave unchecked only if your IPv6 connection is broken.

 - Protocol – Change only if your ISP limits UDP transmission (this practice is defective by nature but some ISPs even do so).

-- All traffic through vpn - Check only if you want all your traffic to the Internet to be routed over your VPN.
+- Route all traffic via VPN – Check only if you want all your traffic to the Internet to be routed over your VPN.
 For example, you need to connect to your servers which can be accessed only from the address of your router.